Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Please note that this method is slightly different than a typical zip archive.
 In general, when a file is added to a zip archive, the new file is individually compressed, and the overall archive is compressed. **That is not the case for SLPK.**  When adding files to an SLPK, the new file is compressed, but the overall archive remains uncompressed and is archived using compression level not compressed (`STORE`).

 This is an example of a geometry resource opened in 7-zip.
-Notice that both the Size and the Packaged Size are equal.
+Notice that both the Size and the Packed Size are equal.
 The method is `STORE`.

 ![Example of compressed geometry resource with size and method](images/slpk_archive_store.PNG) *Compressed geometry resource with size and method.*